stagecast/LiveHacks-api/websocket/README.md

-# Stagecast general web socket API
+# Stagecast web socket API
 A web socket is available for you to use.
 Follow the instructions below for an example.

 ## Sending messages to a channel